Programs and Partners

 Does WAR, Int’l help only women and girls?
 Do any of WAR, Intl’s partners work with at-risk men or boys?

 Several of WAR, Int’l’s partnering safehouses and vocational training programs work with men and boys coming out of the sex industry.
 The educational programs and orphanages we partner with include both girls and boys.
-In addition, many of the women our partners work with have families which include men and children, and those families are positively impacted by the work we do.
+In addition, many of the women our partners work with have families that include men and children, and those families are positively impacted by the work we do.

 Does WAR, Int’l partner only with safehouses?
 What other kinds of organizations does WAR, Int’l support?